 Debby - Grocery: Is it organic?
 At the end of the day, we’re an organic grocer, that said, where ever possible we also support products that have made the effort or are intending to sit within that space.

 Is it affordable for our customers?
 We believe organics should be for everyone!

-Some other important factors we look at is labelling.
+Some other important factors we look at is labeling.
 When it comes to ingredients, we tend to be quite strict on what is presented on the actual label.
 It's important to us that our customers can trust that what they’re picking off our shelves is good for them and the environment.

 Kim - Health & Beauty: Is this something I would be happy to use, eat or put on my body?
 It’s also really important to us that the companies we deal with have the same ethos and desire to provide great products.
 That their practices have no harmful effects on the environment and are cruelty-free.
 For example, GM (genetically modified) ingredients are a deal-breaker for us.

 We want to see transparency with manufacturing, processing and labeling and that ingredients comply with our standards in both the health and beauty category.
 Sustainable practices are what we support.

 Q: How many New Zealand brands does Huckleberry currently work with?

 Debby - Grocery: From the grocery side, we’re working with at least 200 New Zealand brands.
 We love working with local businesses and as we grow we want them to grow with us.
 This also helps us reduce our carbon footprint, as opposed to getting products from overseas.
 But saying that, we do import a small number of products that we aren’t able to find in the NZ market - yet.

 Kim - Health & Beauty: We work with as many as we possibly can – with health supplements we are limited with the availability of NZ lines as there is not a large number of products being manufactured in NZ but we try to support local business so we can grow together.